picodata/tarantool-module/README.md

     0
 }
 ```
-The above code does the following two things:
+The above code does the following:
 1. Extracts tuple from the `FunctionArgs` special structure
 1. Deserializes tuple into the Rust structure